-315.3.1 The Mass Start should be carried out using angled start lines in shape of an arrow.
+- 315.3.1 The Jury can decide to organize a Mass Start - using angled start lines in shape of an arrow.
 This means that the athlete with start number 1 has the most favorable start position followed by start number 2 etc. Each competitor should be separated by a fixed distance interval.
 Number one will be in the middle position; even numbers are placed on the right and odd numbers on the left side of the arrow.
-The numbering mark should be placed to the right or in the middle of the track.

-- 315.3.2 The jury shall decide whether to set classical tracks in the start grid. - 315.3.3 The starting procedures for a Mass Start will begin two minutes before the start signal.
+The numbering mark should be placed to the right or in the middle of the track. - using an angled start line (in case of even number of starting corridors), where number one will still have the most favorable position on the left or on the right of the starting field.
+Even in this case each competitor should be separated by a fixed distance interval. - using a flat line - The jury shall decide whether to set classical tracks in the start grid. - 315.3.3 The starting procedures for a Mass Start will begin two minutes before the start signal.
 At this time instructions about the start will be given to all competitors assembled in their start lanes.
 These instructions should end with the competitors being instructed to stand at their start positions and a "one minute to start warning" is given.
 Next there will be the command "30 seconds to start".
-When all competitors are motionless then the next sound will be the start command or signal. - 315.3.4 If the start grid is set with classical tracks, then competitors must use only classical technique and are not allowed to leave their assigned tracks within their start position and end of marked corridors the first 15-50 m after the start line. - 315.3.5 Example of start list for Mass Start can be found at: http://data.fis-ski.com/pdf/2017/CC/2267/2017CC2267SL.pdf
+When all competitors are motionless then the next sound will be the start command or signal. - If the start grid is set with classical tracks, then competitors must use only classical technique and are not allowed to leave their assigned tracks within their start position and end of marked corridors the first 15-50 m after the start line. - 315.3.5 Example of start list for Mass Start can be found at: http://data.fis-ski.com/pdf/2017/CC/2267/2017CC2267SL.pdf